Cross-border employee share schemes (ESS) and dividend withholding tax explained

 How do double taxation treaties affect my investment?

-Double taxation treaties (DTTs) are agreements between two or more countries designed to prevent double taxation on the same income.
+Double tax treaties (DTTs), also known as double taxation agreements (DTAs), are agreements between two or more countries designed to prevent double taxation on the same income.

 These treaties can significantly impact the DWT applied to cross-border dividend payments.
 Just like how each investment country has a different rate of DWT withheld from investments, they also have different DTT rates with other countries.